-➤ Timeframe - All students must satisfactorily complete their program within 150% of the normal timeframe.
+Timeframe - All students must satisfactorily complete their program within 150% of the normal timeframe.

+Certificate Normal Maximum

-Certificate Program Normal Timeframe Maximum Timeframe Advanced Welding Technology 38 weeks 57 weeks Ag Transportation 20 weeks 30 weeks
+Program Timeframe Timeframe

+Ag Transportation 20 weeks 30 weeks

 At the midpoint of the maximum timeframe, students must have successfully completed 1/2 of the program's clock hour requirements.
 For example: The maximum timeframe for the Ag Transportation is 30 weeks.
 The total clock hours needed for completion of this program is 600 clock hours.
-By the time, the student has been in the program for 15 weeks (1/2 of the maximum time frame), they must have attended at least 300 clock hours.
+By the time the student has been in the program for 15 weeks (1/2 of the maximum time frame), they must have attended at least 300 clock hours.
 This time frame is applicable for all students including those who did not receive financial aid.